JnanaSrota/weather-app/README.md

 # weather-app
-Python app that fetches and displays weather data from an API.
-📄 README.md

 Weather App (PyQt5 + OpenWeatherMap)

 A clean desktop weather app built with Python and PyQt5 that fetches real‑time weather from OpenWeatherMap.